 Injectors begin with one or more ion sources that produce positive or negative ion beams.
 The source is typically followed by bending magnets or electrostatic analyzers that focus the ion beam into the accelerator.
 Diagnostic equipment and other focusing elements are also an integral part of the injector.
 Various configurations can be used depending on the user’s requirements.
 Detailed information regarding our various available sources can be found in the sources section.

 Electrostatic accelerators work on the basic principle that negative ion beams are attracted to a positive terminal and that positive ion beams are accelerated away from a positive terminal.
 Decades ago, charging belts were used to create a high voltage terminal in air.
-These belt systems were known as Van De Graaff generators.
+These belt systems were known as Van de Graaff generators.
 As the scientific community realized the importance of creating higher voltage terminals, experiments were conducted to increase the terminal voltage by using different charging materials and insulating gases.
-Continuous research through the decades resulted in the creation of the most stable and reliable electrostatic accelerators in use today: The Pelletron.
+Continuous research through the decades resulted in the creation of the most stable and reliable electrostatic accelerator system in use today: the Pelletron.

 Pelletrons consist of the following: